i-pi/i-pi/examples/README.md

 - **features** :    Examples of different functionalities implemented in i-PI.
                     All examples can be run locally with the drivers provided with the code.

-- **demos**    :    Complete examples demonstrating relatively advanced simulation setups, including also a discussion of the underlying theory and some usage notes.

 - **hpc-jobs** :    Examples of submission scripts on HPC platforms

 - **temp**     :    Temporary folder with historic examples that have not yet been adapted